Video Download: The Health Hazards Of Hidden Sources Of Sugar

-When you consider that the human body requires only about two teaspoons of sugar in the bloodstream at any one time, it's not really too much of a stretch to realize that our current rates of obesity, diabetes, behavioral problems, mood swings, tooth decay, weakened immune systems, high acidic levels, impaired digestion and countless other afflictions are directly tied into this massive, all-pervasive addiction to the sweet stuff.
+When you consider that the human body requires only about two teaspoons of sugar in the bloodstream at any one time, it's not really too much of a stretch to realize that our current rates of obesity, diabetes, behavioral problems, mood swings, tooth decay, weakened immune systems, high acidic levels, impaired digestion, and countless other afflictions are directly tied into this massive, all-pervasive addiction to the sweet stuff.

 In fact, some have noticed a link between smoking and sugar.
 It has been 50 years since the U.S. Surgeon General issued its first report describing in vivid detail the horrendous damage smoking was capable of inflicting on our bodies.

 Since then, the number of smokers in America has been cut in half.
-This is great news, but many people are still dying from this self-inflicted, debilitating habit, and there is no doubt that the massive publicity campaign against smoking has paid off.
+This is excellent news, but many people are still dying from this self-inflicted, debilitating habit, and there is no doubt that the massive publicity campaign against smoking has paid off.
 But there is still work to be done.

 What does this have to do with sugar?
 More than you would think.
 The story of sugar is similar, and the depressing reality is that sugar could be even worse.

 Like smoking, sugar has succeeded due to brilliant marketing.
 Our children have been targeted by the giant food companies (Big Agra), just like the tobacco companies used to target children with Fred Flintstone.
-And don’t forget Ronald McDonald.

 Remember, even when most people smoked, there was evidence of its devastating health effects.
 The Surgeon General's report was the first shot in a campaign that is still going on today.